Run a Marathon in One Year: A Long-term Training Schedule for Beginners

 You should now jog three to four times per week so that your weekly mileage and your endurance gradually build.
 Alternate between slightly challenging weeks and easier weeks with less mileage.
 For example, the longest run of a given week should be ten minutes longer than your previous longest run.

-The green days are your long, easy runs.
-The red days are your harder, faster workouts.
-Uta used this color-coded scheme throughout her career.
+One option is to color-code your schedule, the “green” days are your long, easy runs.
+The “red” days are your harder, faster workouts.
+Uta used this color-coding methodology throughout her career.
 See the bottom of the schedule for additional explanations of the various workouts in it.

 Beginning